 Go after a higher value

 Many B2B business owners believe in strength in numbers, and therefore make getting as many B2B sales as possible their priority.
 Due to this, they wonder where to buy leads at low cost while they should be thinking about the quality of each B2B sales lead they get.

-If you decide to buy B2B sales leads, you shouldn’t expect either quality or productivity for more than one reason.
+If you decide to buy business to business sales leads, you shouldn’t expect either quality or productivity for more than one reason.

 If the B2B sales lead generation agency you’re working with has ready lists of B2B sales leads, there is a high chance of your competitors having purchased these lists as well.
 Logically, once you launch your outreach campaigns, you will find out that at least 85% of your B2B leads have a vendor already and don’t need your services.
 That means 85% of your time will be wasted.